NoneShen/Poly-document/new_chain/relay_chain/relay_chain_development.md

 ## Requirements

-### 1. Make sure the new chain support Light Client Verification
+### 1. Make sure the new chain supports Light Client Verification

 The block header must contain the following information：
 - Hash of the previous block header
 - Merkle state root hash
-- Necessary information to prove the legitimacy of the block header varies from different consensus mechanisms.
+- Necessary information to prove the legitimacy of the block header varying from different consensus mechanisms.

 > [!Note|style:flat|label:Notice]
 > If your chain doesn't support techniques like `Simple Payment Verification` (SPV) protocol in Bitcoin or `Light Ethereum Subprotocol` (LES) in Ethereum, please get in touch with the `poly team` via <a href="mailto:contact@poly.network">contact@poly.network</a> or https://t.me/polynetworkgroup for more support.

-### 2. Understand the consensus algorithm

-- How does the chain select consensus validators, voters, and block producers for minting new blocks and bookkeeping block transactions.

-### 3. Offer the block header structure and verification methods
+### 2. Offer the block header structure and verification methods
 - Block header structure
 - Serialization and Deserilization methods
 - Block header verification mehtods

-### 4. Offer the merkle tree structure, generation and verification methods
+### 3. Offer the merkle tree structure, generation and verification methods

 - Merkle tree structure
 - State root generation, and verification methods